Blown glass chandelier from the 1940s

 Description

 Blown glass chandelier from the 1940s with four E14 bulbs placed in four large glass bowls, with the crowns facing upwards.
-In the photos, we present this antique chandelier made in Murano, recently purchased in a private Milanese residence, still awaiting renovation.
+In the photos, we present this antique chandelier made in Murano, recently purchased from a private Milanese residence, still awaiting renovation.

 The chandelier has a particularly original shape, suitable for lighting a living room or dining area.
 For transport, we recommend disassembly and packing into a wooden crate.
 It weighs 15 kg.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details